-It’s easy to get caught up in the need or desire to have nice things or those things that make us feel good.
+It’s easy to get caught up in the need or desire to have nice things.
+The things that make us feel good.
 In fact, I would argue that social media and society, in general, dictate much of what we think we need based on how it makes us feel.
-For me, being practical is about spending less on the things I don’t really need and staying focused on meeting my budget requirements.
+For me, being practical is about spending less on the things I don’t really need.
+And staying focused on managing my budget requirements.

 - How to Create a Simple Budget

-Flowery bedspreads, answering machines and wearing a pair of sneakers for 15 years may not be your ideal budget saving tactic.
+Flowery bedspreads, and wearing a pair of sneakers for 15 years may not be your ideal budget-saving tactic.
 But I bet if you were to sit back and really evaluate what’s important and not important, you can find those areas where you can spend and still maintain your budget.

 Being a cheapskate to manage your budget isn’t always about giving up everything.
 It doesn’t need to feel restrictive.
 The key is being creative about where you spend and don’t spend.
 When you find yourself successfully managing your budget and not feeling as though you’re giving everything up, then you’ve mastered the art of being a cheapskate.

 How do you budget your money?
-Are you a cheapskate?
+Are you happy being a cheapskate?
 Comment below.